What will happen to mortgage rates after the election?

 The federal government’s public debt now exceeds $23 trillion — and is rising.
 So much debt creates big interest payments.

-In fiscal year 2019, the period that ended September 30th, the government paid $575 billion in interest, up from $523 billion the year before.
+In fiscal year 2019, the government paid $575 billion in interest, up from $523 billion the year before.

 And when the government borrows, it’s competing with the private sector for cash.